The Tailor Who Can't Sew His Own Pants

 Every time I sit down to write something promotional, it comes out sounding like every other agency post.
 "Humbled to announce..."
 "In today's digital landscape..."
 The same frameworks, the same hooks, the same carefully curated vulnerability.

-The Math I'm Ignoring
+The Math I'm aware of

-Let's be honest about what happens if this continues:
+Let's be honest about the trajectory here:

 I know this.
 I teach this to clients.
 Yet here we are.

 Maybe AI will replace what I do anyway.
 Maybe none of this matters.
-Maybe I'm just scared and using market uncertainty as an excuse.

 What I'm Actually Good At